 To obtain a Commercial Pilot Licence (CPL), you will first complete your Private Pilot Licence (PPL).
 Then you can work towards completing your CPL.
 This may take up to 52 weeks depending on the weather and your ability.
 If you wish to move into the airlines, you will require further training.

 Students must be 18 or older to start training.

-Cost is highly dependent on the course of training selected but all of our courses are competitively priced to meet international industry standards.
-Please contact our enrolments team to find out the cost structure for your particular course enquiry.
+Cost is highly dependent on the number of flying hours completed by the student.Contact our enrolments team to find out the cost structure outlined for each licence.

-Send us an email through our Contact Us page to receive a New Zealand or International Information Pack.
+Send an email through our Contact Us page on our website to receive a New Zealand Student or International Student Information Pack.

-To keep your licence active, pilots must perform three take offs/landings every 90 days.
-Then they will need to undergo a Biennial Flight Review every two years on their highest licence to renew it.
+To keep your licence active, you must perform three take-offs/landings every 90 days.
+Then you will need to undergo a flight review every two years.

 The New Zealand CPL is well recognised worldwide and New Zealand pilots are in popular demand by many airlines.
 The licence meets the International Civil Aviation Organisation (ICAO) standards.
 In many cases a licence conversion will simply require passing the local flight rules examination, completing a flight test and obtaining a local medical for the type of licence you hold.